The adductor hallucis muscle arises by two heads, an oblique and transverse head. It is responsible for adducting the big toe.

 type I: the coccyx is curved slightly forward, with its apex pointing caudally (~70%)

 type II: the coccy...

 Anterior ankle impingement (AAI) syndrome is the result of chronic repetitive trauma with impingement of the anterior tibia against the talus.

-A mnemonic that refers to the order of the ankle tendons that pass under the extensor retinaculum of the ankle running from medial to lateral is:
+A mnemonic that refers to the order of the anterior ankle tendons around the ankle is:

 Tom Hates Dick